plumenetwork/contracts/plume/SPIN.md

 -   `AllWinnersDrawn()`: Reverts if `requestWinner` is called after all available winner slots for a prize have been filled.
 -   `EmptyTicketPool()`: Reverts if `requestWinner` is called for a prize that has no ticket entries.
 -   `InsufficientTickets()`: Reverts if a user tries to spend more raffle tickets than they have.
--   `WinnerNotDrawn()`: Reverts if a user tries to claim a prize before the winner selection process is complete.
+-   `WinnerNotDrawn()`: Reverts if a user tries to claim a prize before the winner selection process is complete for that slot.
 -   `NotAWinner()`: Reverts if a user tries to claim a prize they did not win.
 -   `WinnerClaimed()`: Reverts if a winner tries to claim the same prize slot more than once.
 -   `WinnerRequestPending(uint256 prizeId)`: Reverts if `requestWinner` is called for a prize that already has a pending VRF request.